-Begin in Warrior II, twist your front hand so your palm faces upwards.
-Lift your front arm up to the ceiling, at the same time slide your back arm down your back leg.
+Begin in Warrior II, twist your front hand, so your palm faces upwards.
+Lift your front arm up to the ceiling while sliding your back arm down your back leg.
 Lengthen your side, lift your chest and take a slight backbend.
-Raise your head up to look at your hand, if you have any neck issues keep your gaze down to your back foot.
+Raise your head to look at your hand; if you have any neck issues, keep your gaze down to your back foot.

 If you are a beginner, concentrate on lifting your chest rather than the backbend.
-Reverse Warrior is a variation of Warrior II, designed to give your body a deeper stretch through the torso, legs, groin, and waist.
+Reverse Warrior is a Warrior II variation, designed to give your body a deeper stretch through the torso, legs, groin, and waist.

-This pose relieves any lower back pain that you may be experiencing whilst strengthening your lower body.
+This pose relieves any lower back pain that you may be experiencing while strengthening your lower body.
 Another benefit to the reverse warrior is that it boosts the blood circulation around your body.

 These powerful warrior poses can be added to any yoga sequence during your practice or practiced on there own.
-Whilst all yoga poses are beneficial to you, these work all the body from your head, right down to your feet.
-Overall, they increase balance throughout your body and mind.
-Enabling you to release any negative thoughts and feel the strength in your body.
+While all yoga poses are beneficial, these work all the body from your head, right down to your feet.
+Overall, they increase balance throughout your body and mind, enabling you to release any negative thoughts and feel your body’s strength.

 If you plan on trying these poses out, remember:

-- If you suffer from any of the following: heart problems, severe neck or shoulder pain, knee pain, high blood pressure or recent chronic illness then do not practice the moves.
+- If you suffer from heart problems, severe neck or shoulder pain, knee pain, high blood pressure, or recent chronic illness, then do not practice these moves.